hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-sso-for-hpe-greenlake-central-private-cloud-enterprise-and-hpe-greenlake-glcp-using-okta.md

 1. Click Next – Configure the Sign On settings

-   You will find two options are available: **View Setup Instructions** which steps you through the SAML configuration and **Identity Provider metadata**, which will produce an XML file that can be loaded into Aruba Central.
+   You will find two options are available: **View Setup Instructions** which steps you through the SAML configuration and **Identity Provider metadata**, which will produce an XML file that can be loaded into HPE GreenLake Cloud Platform (GLCP) application

    Suggestion: Click **Identity Provider metadata** and save the XML data to a file.